-Students are asked to keep all toys, including electronic devices, at home unless requested by a teacher to be brought in to school for a specific project.
+Students are asked to keep all toys (including trading cards and electronic devices) at home unless requested by a teacher to be brought into school for a specific project.

 Vandalism

 Clean corridors, walls, tables, and desks enhance school pride.
 As such, students involved in vandalism shall be subject to disciplinary action, possible suspension, and may be required to reimburse the town for materials and labor necessary to fix any damage.
 Furthermore, cases of extreme damage will result in suspension and possible legal action.